 - Meats: Alongside carne asada steak or on top of this to-die-for cedar plank salmon.

-- Tacos: With grilled fish tacos or Instant Pot chicken tacos.
+- Tacos: With grilled fish tacos or chicken tacos in Instant Pot.

 - Burgers: Instead of mango slaw in these healthy salmon burgers.